1571 Haverfordwest election

+An election for the Haverfordwest (Wales) seat in the House of Commons of England was held on 20 March 1571.
+Agents working for the local politician engaged in illegal voter interference, and the election result was challenged in court and overturned.

-An election for the English parliament constituency of Haverfordwest was held on 20 March 1571.
-The most prominent local politician was Sir John Perrot, but he declined to stand due to his appointment to the office of Lord President of Munster.
+The most prominent local politician in Haverfordwest at the time was Sir John Perrot.
+He declined to stand due to his appointment to the office of Lord President of Munster.
 The supporters of Perrot nominated John Garnons, who had previously been MP for Pembroke.
-The election was contested by Alban Stepneth, a member of the local gentry.
-Although Stepneth received more votes than Garnons, Garnons was originally declared to have won due to the intervention of Perrot's powerful supporters.
+Alban Stepneth, a member of the local gentry,also put his name forward.
+Perrot's powerful supporters interfered with voters but still Stepneth received more votes than Garnons.
+However the local officials declared Garnons the winner.
 Stepneth appealed to the Star Chamber, and he was by its judgment declared to have won the election.
 The election is notable as one of the few Elizabethan contested elections of which the full records are extant.